 Often, when you're sick with a virus, your body builds a defense system by making

-it.
+against it.
 That means you usually don't get that particular type of virus again.
-Unfortunately,

-flu viruses mutate (change) each year.
-So you aren't protected from getting the flu
+Unfortunately, flu viruses mutate (change) each year.
+So you aren't protected from

 Some years the change in the flu virus is slight.
 So if you do get the flu, it's

 mild.
 The antibodies from having the flu before give you some protection.
 But every

 10 years or so, the flu virus goes through a major change and many people get severe

 cases.
 These large-scale outbreaks are called epidemics.
 If they

 spread worldwide, they're called pandemics.

 How Does the Flu Spread?

 The flu virus spreads through the air when a person who has the virus sneezes,